Schuster-j/maneuverRecognition/README.md

 The plots considered in the evaluation show that the model achieves good to very good results in the predictions for most classes.
 Nevertheless, in addition to the poorer recall and precision values for the already mentioned classes, there are a few aspects to consider when interpreting the model performance and results of this demonstration.

- First, it should be noted that the used training data has been manually labeled and therefore may be fundamentally influenced by inaccuracies both in the accuracy of the labeling and the interpretation of the category system and class definitions.
+ First, it should be noted that the used data has been manually labeled and therefore may be fundamentally influenced by inaccuracies both in the accuracy of the labeling and the interpretation of the category system and class definitions.
 It is important to consider that with the presented preprocessing method, the same window length is assigned to all maneuvers and the mode of the maneuver type value within the window is used as the respective target variable.
 If, as in the given example, there are maneuver types that are executed in very different duration, this can complicate the modeling.
 Some maneuvers like breaking can often happen in a much shorter time span than a turning maneuver which may includes waiting until oncoming traffic passes.
 For this reason, both the definition of the maneuvers and their labeling, as well as the selected length of the windows in the preprocessing should be tested.
 Also the number of time steps between the windows can have a significant impact on the model performance.

 The model architecture from the *modeling* module has proven to be feasible in this case and, as mentioned, can be configured via various parameters.
 Other network structures or model components such as optimization methods or loss functions could also be used with the preprocessed data and lead to different results.